 The English classic mystery made popular in England during the 1920s reflects the nostalgia people felt for the past.
 Times were changing too quickly; WWI ended, women were working in large numbers for the first time, and automobiles were largely responsible for ending the fortnight trips to country homes.
 So, Agatha Christie, Dorothy Sayers, and others became hugely popular setting their mysteries in country estate mysteries where all suspects were gathered together and a 'little' (almost bloodless) murder happened.
 Red herrings, clues, and alibis were introduced to these puzzle mysteries.
 The elements included: fool the reader, yet play fair, amateur detective (Miss Marple), little murder often happening before the story began, enclosed setting, mystery always solved, and a morality play.

 At the same time in America, prohibition, gangsters, growth in population from the industrial age, immigration, and other factors were changing the demographics large cities.
-Writers like Hammett, Raymond Chandler, John MacDonald, and Erle Stanley Garner created the detective mystery, using the Private Investigator as hero.
-The elements of these stories included: realism (all set in large cities), social issues, PI not afraid of committing crimes (even murder) to right the wrong he sees, jaundiced view of government, law VS justice, generate the smell of fear, and they were routed in the vernacular - living language of the streets.
+Writers like Raymond Chandler, Dashiell Hammett, John MacDonald, and Erle Stanley Garner created the detective mystery, using the Private Investigator as hero.
+The elements of these stories included: realism (all set in large cities), social issues, PI is the modern day knight, code of conduct: PI not afraid of committing crimes (even murder) to right the wrong he sees, jaundiced view of government, law vs. justice, generate the smell of fear, and they were routed in the vernacular - living language of the streets.

 Take a look at the chart below, and discover for yourself whether it proves my point about readers, genre, and the times.